 Love Potion will work regardless of whether the giver is present when the recipient consumes the potion.
 The longer the recipient keeps the potion (or potion-spiked item), the more potent its effect will become, as Love Potion matures over time.

 If there is a Love Potion number 9, I think it definitely contains Rose Essential Oil.
 Rose is known as the Love Oil with the highest spiritual frequency of all the essential oils.
 Rose represents love, sexual enhancement, sexual vitality, psychic powers.
 The rose is an extraordinarily potent essential oil to use in love potions and rituals.
 No love potion would be complete without a few drops of rose oil.

 Valentines Day Love Potion

 Fill the roll-on with carrier oil.
-I prefer Apricot Kernel oil as it helps enhance feelings of romance.
+I use Apricot Kernel oil in this one as it helps enhance feelings of romance.

 Have an amazing Valentines Day…